What is Anisometropia? - Anisometropia Eye Doctors Atlanta, Georgia

 Parents frequently ask if glasses will be needed when the children get older.
 The answer is that it really depends on how much difference there is between the two eyes and what happens as the children grow.
 We do see children who “outgrow” their glasses, and we also see children who do not need the correction on a long term basis to balance out the eyes.
 These children are often ideal candidates for wearing contact lenses to keep the eyes balanced and the vision good.

-Contact the Pediatric Eye Care Specialists at Thomas Eye Group serving patients across Georgia including Atlanta and Sandy Springs.
+Contact the Pediatric Eye Care Specialists at Thomas Eye Group serving patients across Georgia.